pelson/pelson.github.io/content/heroku_fuse_mount.md

     mkdir foobar
     python ff4d.py  ./foobar -ap <my_token>

-Gives me a directory called foobar containing my dropbox content, and reminds me that I can delete nearly a GB of images that were shared with colleagues on my dropbox account.
+Gives me a directory called foobar containing my Dropbox content, and reminds me that I can delete nearly a GB of images that were shared with colleagues on my Dropbox account.
 As I delete the files (```rm -rf ./foobar/my_image_directory```) I'm aware that there are a number of 404 error type messages being logged by ff4d.py - I take a note that there is something that needs deeper investigation here.

-So there we have it, a locally mounted dropbox folder sitting on my OSX machine, thanks to ff4d.
+So there we have it, a locally mounted Dropbox folder sitting on my OSX machine, thanks to ff4d.
 Now, I want to create a webapp that can show the contents of my directory (as a proof-of-concept), and to replicate this setup in a docker container, and then ultimately in a Heroku web app deployment.